 Context of This Verse

 The Apostle Matthew records Jesus’s first sermon in Chapters 5-7.
-Jesus begins with how they can be blessed (made happy).
+Luke also records His first sermon.
+I wonder if this is the message He received from His Father while He was in the wilderness.
+Jesus begins His sermon with how they can be blessed (made happy).
 He explains how they are the salt and light of the earth as they do good works (Matt.
 5:16), and He taught how He came to fulfill the Law (see Romans 8:3-4).
 Other topics He preached in chapter five were anger, lust, divorce, oaths, retaliation, and loving your enemies.
 Chapter six continues with giving to the needy, how to pray, fasting, investing in heaven, not being anxious.
-Chapter seven begins with judging others, asking to receive, the golden rule, the fruit of false prophets, who will enter heaven, and obeying His words.
-Matthew 6:33 is in Jesus’s explanation to not being anxious (see Matthew 6:25-34).
-I wonder if this is the message He received from His Father while He was in the wilderness.
+Chapter seven continues with judging others, asking to receive, the golden rule, the fruit of false prophets, who will enter heaven, and obeying His words.

+Matthew 6:25-34 is Jesus’s explanation why we should not be anxious but instead seek the kingdom of God first.
 In Matthew 6:25 Jesus identifies the problem, “Therefore I tell you, do not be anxious about your life, what you will eat or what you will drink, nor about your body, what you will put on.
 Is not life more than food, and the body more than clothing?”
 Then, Jesus explains the solution in verses 32-34, “For the Gentiles seek after all these things, and your heavenly Father knows that you need them all.”
 33) But seek first the kingdom of God and his righteousness, and all these things will be added to you.
 34) “Therefore, do not be anxious about tomorrow, for tomorrow will be anxious for itself.
 Sufficient for the day is its own trouble.”
-The Apostle Paul told the Philippians: “do not be anxious about anything, but in everything by prayer and supplication (requests) with thanksgiving let your requests be made known to God.
-7) And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
-Philippians 4:6-7.
+The Apostle Paul told the Philippian church in Philippians 4:6-7: “do not be anxious about anything, but in everything by prayer and supplication (requests) with thanksgiving let your requests be made known to God.
+And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
 Based on these verses, it is safe to say that being anxious is a natural reaction of our flesh when we don’t trust God.
 Not trusting God is a sin because being anxious is not faith in God’s ability to help us.